Chiclayo Lambayeque, Peru Travel Guide

 Spanish is the official language.
 English is not widely spoken outside of major tourist hotels or specific tour operators.

-Understand the operating schedules for various services and establishments in Chiclayo.
+Understand the operating schedules for a variety of services and establishments in Chiclayo.

 Be aware of banking schedules and public holidays that may affect service availability.